raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 ### Think-Pair-Share Activities to Promote Peer-Peer Teaching and Reward Attendance

-Challenge: Sometime you (the teacher) know too much and can't explain a concept in simple enough terms.
-Sometime you know too little and don't explain with enough detail.
+Challenge: Sometime you (the teacher)
+* know too much and can't explain a concept in simple enough terms.
+* know too little and don't explain with enough detail.

 Think-Pair-Share allows students to learn from each other,  and incentivizes students to show up to class.

 <img src="/images/portfolio/PVnRT.png" alt="review" width="50%" align="center"/>